HadrienG2/async-ops/README.md

 - OpenCL-like event objects
 - POSIX 1b asynchronous IO requests
 - poll(), epoll(), select(), kqueue(), and API-specific variants thereof
-- Process-local callbacks and UNIX signals
+- Process-local callbacks and inter-process UNIX signals

 In this context, this project aims as answering the following questions: